-In the normal course of business the Company enters into contracts which give rise to commitments for future minimum payments.
-At June 30, 2021, the Company has no contractual obligations which have not been recorded in the accounts.
-The Company has no tenement commitments to the MME at the reporting date which are not recognized as liabilities payable in connection with Ondundu EPL 3195.
-The minimum commitment will be satisfied by the earn-in expenditure incurred by B2Gold.
+In the normal course of business, the Company enters into contracts which give rise to commitments for future minimum payments.
+At June 30, 2022, the Company has no contractual obligations which have not been recorded in the accounts.

-If the Company decides to relinquish certain leases and/or does not meet these obligations or obtain appropriate waivers, asset values recognised in the balance sheet may require review to determine the appropriateness of those carrying values.
+If the Company decides to relinquish certain leases and/or does not meet these obligations or obtain appropriate waivers, asset values recognized in the balance sheet may require review to determine the appropriateness of those carrying values.
 The sale, transfer or farm-out of exploration rights to third parties will reduce or extinguish any tenement obligations.